Aerijo/autocomplete-latex/README.md

 ### In document
 As mentioned above, completions will automatically appear when typing.
 These suggestions are filtered and ranked according to the prefix, which is defined as a `\` followed by any number of letters (`\\[a-zA-Z]*` for you [regex](https://www.marksanborn.net/howto/learning-regular-expressions-for-beginners-the-basics/) fans) up until the cursor.
 If any non-letters are present (eg. number or space) it will no longer show the completions and will wait until a vaild prefix is reached again.

-  - Note: it will also activate immediately after a `!`.
+  - **Note**: it will also activate immediately after a `!`.
 This is to support [magic comment](https://tex.stackexchange.com/questions/78101/when-and-why-should-i-use-tex-ts-program-and-tex-encoding) completions as well.

 The current scope also affects which completions appear, so you'll only see commands like `\frac` as an option when in math mode.

+ - **Tip**: the completions will appear if the current prefix is an ordered subset of the potential completion.
+This means that while you _could_ type `\subsub` to get the `\subsubsection` completion, you could just type `\sbb` instead.

 If something unexpected is occuring, check your [settings](#settings).
 Make sure all the [requirements](#requirements) are also met.
 If the issue persists, [open an issue](https://github.com/Aerijo/autocomplete-latex/issues) on the repo page and I'll try to help.
 It's still a young package, so I wouldn't expect it to be perfect (yet :wink:).